 The process should really continue for the life of your business.
 Building your brand is an ongoing process, and as you continue to build, the more momentum you will have in the future.

-Also, by the way – if you’re more of a short-term type of guy, don’t worry.
+Also, if you’re more of a short-term type of guy, don’t worry.
 In the next section, you will learn some short-cuts.